li-s/Handwriting-recognition/README.md

 ### Usage
 1. Run `python3 predict.py [image_path]`, to get the prediction result from a given image path.
 2. Run `python3 training.py`, to train a new model.
 Training data specification is mentioned API reference.
 3. Run `python3 testing.py`, to test the current model.
-Test images should be in csv format in seperate folder 'data'.
+Test images should be in csv format in seperate folder `data`.

 ## Testing results